 During this same period the Judge began to give serious attention to the little distillery he had operated on Cedar Creek.
 He greatly expanded the facility, constructing a new frame building to hold the still, three ironclad warehouses with metal roofs and a number of outbuildings.
 A photograph shows the site.

 With this expansion McBrayer concentrated on making a high quality whiskey and marketing it widely.
 According to legend, Wife Mary urged him to call the brand after the nearby stream.
 Thus, In 1861 Cedar Brook brand is first recorded as being used in commerce.
 Its growth over the following years was swift, aided by winning first prize and a gold medal for whiskey at the Philadephia Centennial Exposition of 1876.
-Sometime during this period, the Judge and Mary moved into one of Lawrenceburg’s largest houses, shown here, located on the town’s Main Street.
+The Judge and Mary moved into one of Lawrenceburg’s largest houses, shown below, located on the town’s Main Street.
+[See note below.]

 The growing fame of his whiskey allowed McBrayer to make an agreement with H. M. Levy of the James Levy & Bro. firm in Cincinnati, to have exclusive rights to merchandise Cedar Brook nationwide.
 With help of the Levy organization both the brand and W.H.
 McBrayer became synonymous worldwide with the best Kentucky bourbons.